tikv/pprof-rs/README.md

 ```

 The `vdso` should also be added to the blocklist, because in some distribution (e.g. ubuntu 18.04), the dwarf information in vdso is incorrect.

+### Frame Pointer

+The `pprof-rs` also supports unwinding through frame pointer, without the need to use `libunwind`.
+However, the standard library shipped with the rust compiler does not have the correct frame pointer in every function, so you need to use `cargo +nightly -Z build-std` to build the standard library from source.

+As we cannot get the stack boundaries inside the signal handler, it's also not possible to ensure the safety.
+If the frame pointer was set to a wrong value, the program will panic.

 ### Signal Safety